Smana/smana.github.io/content/en/post/cnpg/index.md

 There are  a few things to configure before creating our PostgreSQL instance:

 * Obviously you'll need a Kubernetes cluster.
-This article assume that you already have a **GKE** cluster avaialble.
+This article assume that you already have a **GKE** cluster available.
 * We'll create a bucket which stores the backups and [WAL files](https://www.postgresql.org/docs/15/wal-intro.html)
 * Then we need to give the **permissions** to our pods so that they'll be able to write into this newly created bucket.